PDC-support/arrhenius-benchmarks/README.md

 ## How the benchmarks are evaluated

 The Arrhenius tenders are scored on `P_tot`, which is the total aggregated projected throughput of the benchmark suite using an entire module (the CPU or the GPU partition).
 This number is a rate (or frequency), expressed as "the number of times that the entire benchmark suite can be run in the partition in 1 hour".
-A higher number is a better than a lower number. `P_tot` is calculated from the vendor-committed FOMs for each individual benchmark component and the vendor-committed sizes (i.e. number of servers) of the Module 1 and Module 2 (see Appendix 2 Benchmark Evaluation Sheet).
+A higher number is better than a lower number. `P_tot` is calculated from the vendor-committed FOMs for each individual benchmark component and the vendor-committed sizes (i.e. number of servers) of the Module 1 and Module 2 (see Appendix 2 Benchmark Evaluation Sheet).

 The formula for calculating `P_tot` (as implemented in Appendix 2) can be described as the weighted harmonic mean of the projected throughputs of the benchmark jobs in a specific module.
 The weights of the harmonic mean is the number of benchmark jobs of a certain type in the benchmark suite.